garrandall/popular-music-data/tracks/snow---hey-oh---red-hot-chili-peppers.md

 Come back and hey oh, look at what I say oh

 The more I see the less I know
-The more I'd like to let it go - hey oh, whoa...
+The more I'd like to let it go - hey oh, whoa

 Deep beneath the cover of another perfect wonder where it's so white as snow, Privately divided by a world so undecided and there's nowhere to go;